In-person verification. is it required?

 In this essay, we bring out parts of RBI Circular, PMLA guidelines, and UIDAI directives to try and answer these questions.

 To begin with, we picked out the Master KYC directive from RBI for all regulated entities under its umbrella and tried to interpret what was given there with respect to KYC.

 Master KYC Circular

-Section 3 (ix) of Master Circular on Reserve Bank of India’s circular on KYC read with Regulation 4(d) of UIDAI’s circular on “Proof of possession of Aadhaar number”, establish Offline Aadhaar XML qualified as Officially Valid Document which can be used to conduct KYC.
+Section 3 (ix) of Master Circular on Reserve Bank of India’s circular on KYC read with Regulation 4(d) of UIDAI’s circular on “Proof of possession of Aadhaar number”, establish Offline Aadhaar XML as an Officially Valid Document which can be used to conduct KYC.

-In addition to this, the ministry of finance in it Gazetted notification amended the PMLA guidelines to include Aadhaar offline XML as proof of possession of Aadhaar number.
+In addition to this, the Ministry of Finance in it Gazetted notification amended the PMLA guidelines to include Aadhaar offline XML as proof of possession of Aadhaar number.

 - All Scheduled Commercial Banks (SCBs)/ Regional Rural Banks (RRBs)/